 Republic Day in Mongolia is celebrated annually on November 26 to commemorate the establishment of the People’s Republic of Mongolia in 1924.
 Also known as Mongolia Proclamation Day, this day is a public holiday in Mongolia.

-November 26 is a national Mongolian holiday.
-November 26, 1924 was the day when Mongolia declared itself as an independent nation with the adoption of its first constitution.
+November 26, 1924, was the day when Mongolia declared itself as an independent nation with the adoption of its first constitution.
 The Mongolian People’s Republic (MPR), a communist state, under the rule of the Mongolian People’s Revolutionary Party (MPRP), lasted until 1990.